Orange juice is super nutritious.

 How To Freeze Orange Juice

-You’ve got a few options when it comes to how to freeze your orange juice.
+You’ve got a few options regarding how to freeze your orange juice.
 First up, you can always just freeze it in the carton.

 To be on the safe side, open your carton (even if it hasn’t been opened yet) and pour out a bit of orange juice.
 The aim is to have at least 1.5 inches of empty space at the top.